NrgXnat/oasis-scripts/README.md

 `<directory_name>` - A directory path (relative or absolute) to save the scan files to.
 If this directory doesn't exist when you run the script, it will be created automatically.

-`<xnat_central_username>` - Your XNAT Central username used for accessing OASIS data on central.xnat.org (you will be prompted for your password before downloading)
+`<nitrc_ir_username>` - Your NITRC-IR username used for accessing OASIS data on nitrc.org/ir (you will be prompted for your password before downloading)

+Optional inputs:

 `<scan_type>` - (Optional) The scan type of the scan you want to download. (e.g. T1w, angio, bold, fieldmap, FLAIR) You can also enter multiple scan types separated by a comma with no whitespace (e.g. T2w,swi,bold).
 Without this argument, all scans for the given experiment_id will be downloaded.
+If you do not need to specify a single scan type but you want to use the `<oasis_tau_project_id>` input parameter to specify whether to download from OASIS3_AV1451 or OASIS3_AV1451L, you must enter "ALL" or a set of empty double quotes `""` in place of this input.

+`<oasis_tau_project_id>` - (Optional) if you are downloading from OASIS3_AV1451 or OASIS3_AV1451L, specify which project to download from.
+Other OASIS projects will be chosen automatically based on session label.
+If you want to use this option but not specify a particular `<scan_type>` option, you must specify `<scan_type>` as "ALL" or a set of empty double quotes `""`.
+If this input is not specified and you are downloading an OASIS PET session that contains "AV1451" in the session label, the download scripts will default to downloading from OASIS3_AV1451 unless this input is specified.

 This script organizes the files into folders like this: